kduggan/kduggan.github.io/Resumé.md

 <h4>EXPERIENCE</h4>

 <p><b>Reporter, The Wire Report</b><br />
-Ottawa, ON - September 2018 to current.<br /></p>
+Ottawa, ON - September 2018 to April 2019.<br /></p>
-• Reports on stories about Canada's telecommunications and broadcasting industries.
+• Reported on stories about Canada's telecommunications and broadcasting industries.

 <p><b>Reporter, iPolitics</b><br />
 Ottawa, ON - July 2015 to September 2018.<br /></p>

-• Reported on Canadian politics, including elections, leadership races and the daily partisan cut-and-thrust in Parliament.<br />
+• Reported on Canadian federal politics.<br />
-• Specialized in writing on health, including cannabis legalization, assisted dying and Canada's opioid crisis.<br />
+• Specialized in health policy, such as cannabis legalization, assisted dying and the opioid crisis.<br />
-• Other roles included writing iPolitics' flagship email newsletters, producing podcasts, and appearing on television and radio.<br />
+• Periodically wrote iPolitics' flagship morning brief and evening brief newsletters. <br />

-<p><b>Teaching Assistant, Carleton University </b><br />
-Ottawa, ON – Fall 2013 to Spring 2015 <br /></p>

-<p>• Reviewed and edited work produced by undergraduate and graduate students <br />
-• Edited assignments for Canadian Press style errors, technical and ethical guidelines <br />
-• Assisted students in learning multimedia skills and technology <br /></p>

 <p><b>Intern, CBC national radio news </b><br />
-Toronto, ON – June 2 to July 11, 2014 <br /></p>
+Toronto, ON – June to July, 2014 <br /></p>

 <p>• Wrote copy stories for the World at Six and The World This Hour <br />
 • Edited tape from CBCNN, Reuters and CNN <br />
 • Assembled and mixed-down reporter voicers <br /></p>

-<p><b>Intern, The Hill Times </b><br />
-Ottawa, ON – April 14-25, 2014 <br /></p>

-<p>• Researched and wrote stories <br />

 <p><b>News Director, 94.1 FM CKNR “The Moose” (Haliburton Broadcasting Group) </b><br />
 Elliot Lake, ON – August 2008 to August 2009 <br /></p>